 - In Bolt, when the titular character is lost in New York, he sees what he thinks is his arch nemesis the Green Eyed Man from behind.
 He tries to knock him out with a karate chop, but not only is the man not the Green Eyed Man, but the chop has no effect on him, which confuses Bolt, who has spent his life believing he has super powers.

-- In Cars, Lightning McQueen gets separated from his truck Mac and looks for him.
-He thinks he sees him getting off the interstate, but after he catches up to him, it turns out to be someone else ("I ain't no Mack, I'm a Peterbilt, for dang sake!")
+- In Cars, Lightning McQueen gets separated from his truck Mack and looks for him.
+He thinks he sees him getting off the interstate, but after he catches up to him, it turns out to be someone else.

 - In The Big Easy, Anne sees Bobby McSwain rummaging through the fridge, mistakes him for his brother Remy, and playfully pinches his ass.